 - There are many different types of spyware that have been developed by different companies.
 Some spyware is designed to steal personal information like credit card numbers or passwords while some are designed to monitor your internet usage and collect data about you.

 - Ransomware is a type of malware that has been used to extort money from people by locking their data and demanding ransom.
 It is typically installed on a computer without the user's knowledge, and then it encrypts the victim's files.
 The ransomware then displays a message demanding payment to unlock the files.

 - Ransomware is typically delivered by email or through an infected file, and then installed on the victim’s system.
 Once it has been installed, it will encrypt all the data on the victim’s system, including any files and folders.
 The ransomware will then display a message informing the victim of what happened and which data has been encrypted.
 This message will usually include instructions for how to decrypt their files and an explanation as to why they need to pay for this service.

 - The ransom demand will often be in bitcoin, making it hard for law enforcement agents to track down who is responsible for these crimes.

-If your computer has become infiltrated with computer viruses, adware, spyware, or ransomware contact Perry's Computer Services Cape Cod for removal of these infestations.
+If your computer has become infiltrated with computer viruses, adware, spyware, or ransomware contact Perry's Computer Services for the the removal of these infestations.